 The bill establishes conditions under which employers can qualify for economic development incentives from the state or local government in Alabama.
 Specifically, it prohibits employers from receiving these incentives if they engage in certain practices related to labor organization representation.
-These practices include granting recognition rights based solely on signed authorization cards when a secret ballot election is available, disclosing employees' personal contact information to labor organizations without prior written consent, and requiring subcontractors to engage in these prohibited activities.
+These practices include granting recognition rights based solely on signed authorization cards when a secret ballot election is available, disclosing employees' personal contact information to labor organizations without consent, and requiring subcontractors to engage in these prohibited activities.
 Employers found in violation of these provisions must repay any economic development incentives received for the project in question.

 Statutes affected: